margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 where bad memories are replaced, new pictures captured

 ## Letting It Go and Moving On ##
-When he let me go, I got in the car.
+I let it all go, and I got in the car.
 I drove through Bristol, Nashville, Memphis, and across the Arkansas Bridge to West Memphis.
 Then I drove through Arkansas, Mississippi, Missouri, Illinois, and the Rust Belt, across another bridge over the Ohio River.
 I met some new friends, stayed in some hotels, heard some new stories, read some new books, saw new artwork,